 An application for (or enforcement of) a patent might give rise to antitrust liability where it forms part of a 'patent ambush' strategy associated with the development of a standard.
 However, even in these cases, there is a strong argument that the application or enforcement itself is not an antitrust infringement, but the exercise of patent rights may be (such as charging discriminatory or excessive royalties).

-The misuse of patent applications may also give rise to liability, as the European Commission found in the AstraZeneca case.
+The misuse of patent applications may also give rise to liability, as the European Commission and the EU General Court found in the AstraZeneca case.